21 Awesome Things To Do in East Texas You’ll Love

 Additionally, there is a gift shop and museum on the property.
 The Tyler Rose Museum is a must-visit attraction that displays stunning preserves and stories of the local rose-growing industry.

 The garden is open year-round.
 But, it’s best enjoyed in early spring as well as late September and October when the roses are in full bloom.
-If you’re visiting during October, be sure to check out the Texas Rose Festival that takes place in the third week of the month.
+If you’re visiting during October, be sure to check out the Texas Rose Festival — confirmed for October 15–18, 2026, still landing in that third week of the month as usual, with the theme “Celebrations Through the Seasons” for its 93rd year.

 2. Visit New York Texas Zipline Adventures

-If you’re an adventure seeker looking for panoramic views of East Texas, the New York Texas Zipline Adventure is the place to be.
-It is located in the New York Community, just a 15 to 20-minute drive east of Athens.
+If you’re an adventure seeker looking for panoramic views of East Texas, New York Texas Zipline Adventures is located in the New York Community, just a 15 to 20-minute drive east of Athens.

 It’s a great way to explore the Piney Woods region as you swing from tree-tops and learn more about the local ecology.
 The zipline tours take you along six or nine zipline tracks, where you’ll have epic views of the forested area.